eyalestrin/cross-account-lambda-rds/README.md

 # Edit terraform.tfvars with:
 # - lambda_account_id = "<value from Lambda account>"
 # - lambda_service_network_arn = "<value from step 1>"
+# CRITICAL: Use the ACTUAL ARN from step 1, not the example placeholder
 terraform init
 terraform plan
 terraform apply